How long does it take to climb Mount Kilimanjaro?

 - Longer climbing programs feature the right profile for overnight camping - the camps are located at somewhat lower altitudes than your daily trekking routes.
 It is especially important for a smooth and successful acclimatization transition.

 With those concerns in mind, for all climbers without prior high-altitude acclimatization (remember that it lasts for 6 months only) we recommend planning your adventure in a way that allows you to have enough time for a longer Kilimanjaro climbing adventure.

 Hiking Mount Kilimanjaro is a great adventure, often mentioned as a life goal or on a bucket list.
 In order to reach Uhuru Peak you need:

-Passion and determination - you should have a burning desire in your soul, motivating and urging you to keep going to the top;
+Passion and determination - you should have a burning desire in your soul, which will motivate and urge you to keep going to the mount Kilimanjaro top;

 Confidence - you should believe that you can do it.
 We will take of the rest;

-Standing on Uhuru Peak, contemplating the majestic landscapes below will be your reward.
+Standing on Uhuru Peak of Kilimanjaro and contemplating the majestic landscapes below will be your reward.
 In spite of the fact that Mount Kilimanjaro deservedly enjoys the reputation of a “hiking adventure”, ascending too fast is not recommended because of high-altitude acclimatization concerns.
 As we explained in our article about high-altitude acclimatization on Kilimanjaro, more days on the mountain mean better acclimatization transition and safer trekking experiences.

 Professional preparation for the climb, good acclimatization transition and, most importantly, your attitude to the upcoming adventure will make your Tanzanian dream a reality.